great-expectations/great_expectations/docs/command_line.rst

 .. note::
-    Checkpoints are an experimental feature to speed up deployment.
+    Taps are an experimental feature to speed up deployment.
     Please
     `open a new issue <https://github.com/great-expectations/great_expectations/issues/new>`__
     if you discover a use case that does not yet work